PricingVirtual data roomsAdvisoryComparisons

 The best VDR pricing model is not the one that looks cheapest on day one.
 It is the one that stays sensible once your team, your buyer list, and your room complexity expand.

-Boutique advisory firms should compare pricing structure, internal operating cost, and room workflow together.
+Teams should compare pricing structure, internal operating cost, and room workflow together.
 If you split those apart, you will almost always underestimate the real cost.

 Sources and further reading